Sumo

 But there are 5 judges out of sumo ring.

-If one of them has objection against the judgement by Gyoji, the gyoji and the judges discuss on the ring, then make a final decision.
+If one of them has objection against the judgement by Gyoji, the gyoji and the judges discuss on the ring immediately, and they make a final decision.

-(Of course, video images are used for the judgement.)
+(Of course, video images are also used for the judgement.)

 After the judgement, the wrestlers bow to each other and Gyoji announces the name of the winner.